Introduction

 Later life

-By 14 October 1888, Edward and his family had moved to Wells and lived at Priory Buildings, St John’s Street.
-The census of 1891 describes Edward as a baker, ‘employed.’
+By 14 October 1888, Edward and his family had moved to Wells, where they lived at Priory Buildings, St John’s Street.
+The 1891 census describes Edward as an employed baker.

-Three more moves followed.
-In January 1897, they were at Somerton; in March 1901, they were at Tolpuddle; and in January 1905, they were at East Street, Beaminster.
+The family moved several more times.
+In January 1897, they lived at Somerton; in March 1901, they lived at Tolpuddle; and in January 1905, they lived at East Street, Beaminster.

-Mary Jane died at Beaminster on 20 January 1905, at the age of about 52.
-Edward lived in their East Street home until January 1931, when he died at the age of 72.
+Mary Jane died at Beaminster on 20 January 1905 at about 52 years of age.
+Edward continued living in their East Street home until January 1931, when he died at 72.

 References